nethershaw/addon-chrony/chrony/DOCS.md

 For some systems it may be preferable to use a different mechanism for setting the system time.

-### Option: `mode`

-The `mode` option configures chrony to use either `pool` or `server` mode.
-These options are:

-- `pool`: References a pool of servers such as pool.ntp.org (Recommended).
-- `server`: References a list of specific names or addresses.

-Based on the mode the `ntp_pool` or `ntp_server` option will be used.

 ### Option: `ntp_pool`

-Used by pool mode and configures the pool name to be used, should be a DNS record with multiple entries.
+Configures an NTP pool name to be used, should be a DNS record with multiple entries.
 The application will select which to reference.

 ### Option: `ntp_server`

-Used by server mode, an array of server names or IP Addresses used as the time source.
+Configures an array of server names or IP Addresses used as the time source.
 The application will select which to reference.

+### Option: `ntp_peer`

+The syntax of this directive is identical to that for the server directive, except that it specifies a symmetric association with an NTP peer instead of a client/server association with an NTP server.
+A single symmetric association allows the peers to be both servers and clients to each other.

 ## Changelog & Releases